aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-greengrass-lite-demo-image/scripts/fleetprovisioning/README.md

    ```
    bitbake aws-iot-greengrass-lite-demo-image
    ```
+(This also works with every other demo image where greengrass lite is installed)

-4. When the device boots for the first time, the `ggl.gg_fleetprovisioning.service` will:
+4. When the device boots for the first time, the `ggl.gg_pre-fleetprovisioning.service` will:
-   - Generate a unique device ID based on hardware identifiers (MAC address, CPU serial, etc.)
+   - Generate a unique device ID based on MAC address
    - Update the fleet provisioning configuration with this unique ID

+5. When the device boots for the first time, the `ggl.gg_fleetprovisioning.service` will:
    - Use the claim certificates to authenticate with AWS IoT
    - Register the device using the fleet provisioning template
    - Store the new device certificates